M4rotte/docker/README.md

  - sudo
  - Timezone Europe/Paris

 Root password may be configured at build-time.
-In case it is not defined during the image construction, a random password is set.
+In case it is not defined during the image construction a random password is set.

 ### base-sh